Trolleybus usage by country: Japan

 No trolleybus systems remain in operation, the last having closed in 2024.
 After 1972, when the last urban system closed, the only remaining trolleybus operation was the Kanden Tunnel Trolleybus, an unusual mountain line that opened in 1964, and after 1996 additionally the similar and nearby Tateyama Tunnel Trolleybus line that opened as a trolleybus service that year.
 Now served by battery-electric buses, both lines are mostly or entirely in tunnel and serve mainly tourists and hikers in a scenic mountainous area.
 The Kanden Tunnel line was converted from trolleybuses to battery buses between its 2018 and 2019 seasons, while the same conversion took place on the Tateyama Tunnel line between the 2024 and 2025 seasons, with 30 November 2024 being the last day of operation of the last trolleybus line in Japan.

 In the 20th century, conventional trolleybus systems operated in seven Japanese cities.
 Trolleybuses were part of the regular urban transport service in the cities of Kawasaki, Kyoto, Nagoya, Osaka, Tokyo and Yokohama, mainly during the 1950s and 1960s, but lasting from 1932 to 1969 in Kyoto.
 The last urban system to close was that of Yokohama, in 1972.
 In Japan, this mode of transport is regarded as a railway, so the requirements of the Act on Rail Tracks/Railway Business Act were applied.
 The drivers were required to get a licence of railroad engineer as well as a driver's license.

 Kyrgyzstan

 Trolleybus systems operate in the capital city, Bishkek (since 1951), as well as in Osh (since 1977) and Naryn (since 1994), as of 1999.
 All three were still in operation in 2013.
 Bishkek uses trolleybuses alongside buses and marshrutkas.
 The Bishkek system was introduced to Kyrgyzstan by the Soviet Union during the city's industrialization period.
 The city still uses some trolleybuses built during the last years of the Soviet era, but has started to update the fleet with newer models.
+System in Bishkek closed in 2024 and Naryn finally in 2025, after a period of inactivity.
+Last trolleybus system in the country remains in Osh, where were transferred several vehicles from closed system in Bishkek.